AbhiSundu/AbhiSundu.github.io/drafts/PSUPostmortem_reddit.md

 Making a commercial game on steam really forces you to implement all those "must-have" QoL features that players come to expect in a commercial game (remappable controls, rich options menu, save/load, achievements, steam cloud, etc).
 I now have a bunch of re-usable modules for all of the above and more in my "engine" wrapped around Love2D.

 This is the 4th game I've shipped with the Love2D framework and I really love it so far.
 I think I'll continue to use it for all future 2D projects (though I've been eyeing Godot for 3D recently).
-### Other tools I used that I love using
+### Other tools I used that I recommend
 * [Tiled Map editor](https://www.mapeditor.org/)
 * [LMMS for music](https://lmms.io/)
 * [luasteam for steam API](https://luasteam.readthedocs.io/en/stable/)
 * [aseprite for all sprites / animations](https://www.aseprite.org/)

 ## Closing thoughts
 I don't want to be overly critical and say "my game is bad because it sold badly": I wouldn't have released my game if I thought it was bad.
-I think PUTRID SHOT ULTRA is a solid game.
-Given the right loadout, the game is really fun.
+I think PUTRID SHOT ULTRA is a good game.
+And after the updates I made, I think the remaining players really like it.

 However, I underestimated how difficult it would be to balance the player's power curve in a "long-run" roguelike like this.
 This led to the game being boring for some players due to some builds completely trivializing what should have been a very challenging, engaging end-game.
 I have a newfound respect for all the expertly-tuned roguelikes that always feel satisfying, even when you 'break' them.

-I also think that, even at its best, my game is quite niche (see this [playtime chart](https://i.imgur.com/wM37NMw.png) for details).
-It's nice to see some players fall in love with the game, even if they're not in the majority.
+I also think that, even at its best, my game is pretty niche (see this [playtime chart](https://i.imgur.com/wM37NMw.png) for details).
+That said, it's nice to see some players fall in love with the game, even if they're not in the majority.
+I think I saw a few players in the steam reviews clock upwards of 15 hours, which is really cool to see.

 I'm very thankful to the influencers who covered my game.
-It feels like my game sold better than it deserved thanks to the influencer traffic.
-I'm excited to keep improving; it feels like if I follow the same process but develop an even better game, I'll see significantly better results.
+It feels like my game sold a bit better than it deserved thanks to the influencer traffic!
+I'm excited to keep improving; it feels like if I follow the same process but develop an even better game, I may see significantly better results.

 My game is far from perfect, but I'm proud of what I've made.
 I'm happy to answer any questions you all have.